jeremyandrews/Argus-app/memory-bank/progress.md

 - 🔲 **Remove Legacy Code**
   - Remove SyncManager, DatabaseCoordinator, and NotificationCenter-based state
   - Ensure all functionality is handled by new architecture

+### Future Migration Plans
+- 🔲 **Switch to Production Migration Mode**
+  - Move from temporary mode (migration on each start) to production mode (one-time migration)
+  - Remove dependency on old database after all users have migrated
+  - Remove migration code completely from the codebase

 ### Previous Planned Features
 - 🔲 **Enhanced Social Sharing**